mkobuolys/flutter-design-patterns/assets/markdown/mediator.md

 ### NotificationHub

 An abstract class that defines abstract methods to be implemented by specific notification hub classes.
 Method _getTeamMembers()_ returns a list of registered team members to the hub, _register()_ registers a new member to the hub.
-Method _send()_ sends the notification to all the registered team members to the hub (excluding sender) while _sentTo\<T\>()_ sends the notification to team members of a specific type (excluding sender).
+Method _send()_ sends the notification to all the registered team members to the hub (excluding sender) while _sendTo\<T\>()_ sends the notification to team members of a specific type (excluding sender).

 ```
 abstract class NotificationHub {